 Transit Accessibility Dashboard

-The transit accessibility visualization tool allows the user to see what bus stops can be accessed from a particular origin (depicted as black pin) in a specified amount of time.
-It can show accessibility based on published schedule (depicted in blue) or based on the realtime bus data for the specified date and time (depicted in red).
-The tool provides a powerful means of visualizing mobility on the bus network, as well as the impact that delays have on this mobility.
+The transit accessibility tool allows users to see what bus stops can be accessed from a particular origin based on allotted transit times and particular dates, published schedules, and live bus data.
+This powerful tool provides a visual outlook of mobility on the COTA bus network, including how delays impact access to transit.
 Click on the image below to view the dashboard.